 Isn’t it time you set up base camp in a city that truly moves you?
 A place that offers the feel of a family-friendly neighborhood while supporting a spectrum of recreational activities that align with your enthusiasm and abilities?
-The new homes in Carson Valley Nevada are residences designed with your amenity wish-list in mind.
-The Sierra Nevada Mountain range, practically in your own backyard, offers stunning views and vistas that are unparalleled both on a screen or imagination.
+The new homes in Carson Valley Nevada are residences designed with your amenity wish list in mind.
+The Sierra Nevada Mountain range, practically in your own backyard, offers stunning views and vistas that are unparalleled both on a screen or in your imagination.

 The Benefits of a New Home

 While at first blush it may feel difficult to move away from the family home, with its memories and high levels of familiarity and comfort, a new home offers a wide variety of benefits.